-Assam allows oil exploration near hoolock gibbon habitat, proposal sent to Centre for consideration
+Assam allows oil exploration near Hoolock Gibbon habitat, proposal sent to Centre for consideration

-Guwahati, Aug 29 (PTI) The Assam government on Thursday said it has approved an oil exploration project near Hoollongapar Gibbon Wildlife Sanctuary by the Vedanta group and the proposal has been forwarded to the Centre for consideration.
+Guwahati, Aug 30 (PTI) The Assam government said it has approved an oil exploration project near Hoollongapar Gibbon Wildlife Sanctuary by the Vedanta group and forwarded the proposal to the Centre for consideration.

 Saikia criticised the government's decision and said environmentalists have opposed the idea of giving oil exploration permission in and around the forest.